| SHOCKER/NERVE FLIPPED MICROSWITCH MOD | |

-The trigger microswitch on the lower board is responsible for responding to the movements of the trigger, to send the "fire" signal to the board.
-Microswitch orientation referrs to the direction in which the microswitch lever faces, which coincides with the position of the trigger firing point set screw.
-Originally, the Shocker boards came with a microswitch that faced downwards, however the firing point screw was located relatively high against the switch.
-This resulted in a heavy pull due to the actuation point being too close to the lever's fulcrum (its hinge in this case), and forcing a tight angle of applied force.
-Flipping the microswitch around allows the firing point screw to actuate the end of the lever, which results in a much cleaner trigger pull.
+The trigger microswitch is actuated by a small set screw sticking out the back of the trigger.
+Microswitch orientation referrs to the direction in which the microswitch lever faces, either UPWARD or DOWNWARD (see the picture below).
+Originally in 2003-2004, Shocker boards came with a microswitch facing downward, however the firing point screw was located relatively high against the switch.
+This resulted in a heavy pull due to the actuation point being too close to the lever's fulcrum/hinge.
+In this situation, flipping the microswitch around to face upward will allow a much cleaner trigger pull.
 Over time this came to be known as the flipped switch.

-Put simply, here is a list of some triggers and which switch position they're designed to use.
+Below is a list of some triggers and the switch position they use best:

-Non-flipped switch: older NDZ triggers (one firing point hole), older CP roller trigger, Hybrid Shocker trigger
+Non-flipped switch: older NDZ triggers that have only one firing point screw hole, older CP roller triggers, Hybrid Shocker trigger.

 Flipped Switch Instructions: